 These soft, chewy, spicy, fruit & nut studded Hot Cross Cookies have all the flavours of a hot cross bun in cookie form!

 Whilst I am not a religious person, I do enjoy Easter.
 Probably because of the copious amounts of chocolate involved!
 It doesn’t have to be all about chocolate though.
-There are hot cross buns (I have a recipe coming very soon), and now there are Hot Cross Cookies too!
+There are homemade hot cross buns, and now there are Hot Cross Cookies too!

 Ideas for recipes spring up when I am least expecting them.
 I woke up on Saturday morning with no clue that these little beauties would materialize.
 Then, while cleaning my bedroom they suddenly popped into my head.
 I have no idea where the idea came from but the cleaning was abandoned and I ended up in the kitchen creating these Hot Cross Cookies.

 My Hot Cross Cookies are incredibly flavourful and spiced to absolute perfection.
 They are soft, flecked with chewy raisins and crunchy walnuts then topped with delicious vanilla flavoured white crosses.
 Hot cross buns in cookie form!
 How cool is that?

 They are great for gifting this Easter.
 Your friends and family will welcome a sweet treat that doesn’t involve chocolate.
 They are also really easy to make (no mixer needed) so great as an Easter activity for children.
 If nut allergies are an issue then the nuts can be omitted without affecting the recipe at all.